Ask a Prepper

 EMP CLOTH OFFERHere’s why this EMP cloth must be on your checklist:

-• Large, Ready-to-Use Sheets: At 15 feet long by 3.5 feet wide, the cloth is big enough to cover a standard car or a full-size home generator, reducing the need to piece together multiple panels.
+• Large, Ready-to-Use Sheets: At 15 feet long by 3.5 feet wide, the cloth is big enough to cover a full-size home generator, reducing the need to piece together multiple panels.

 • Military-Grade Reliability: Developed after years of research by top U.S. scientists, it provides 98% protection against electromagnetic waves, giving you confidence in its effectiveness.